datopian/playbook/ops/README.md

 *Unless otherwise agreed, we should never onboard someone before they have a signed contract.
 The minimum constraint on the procedure needs to be a signed contract before any other onboarding.*

-2. GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Admin page and share the login details via email (part of email creation wizard in google apps); After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.
+**2. GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Admin page and share the login details via email (part of email creation wizard in google apps); After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.

-3. **Onboarding email:** Send them onboarding email to their new personal email cc'ing their company email.
+**3. Onboarding email:** Send them onboarding email to their new personal email cc'ing their company email.
 Send them at least 2 invitations for Onboarding calls within the next days (depending on the starting date of the person)

-4. **Create accounts / send invitations** on systems where they can't create themselves
+**4. Create accounts / send invitations** on systems where they can't create themselves

 * Xero - with their company email address;
 * Slack - with their company email address and only if previously requested;

-5. **Add the person to the Rates DB & Inter-org DB**: Complete the [Rates DB sheet](https://docs.google.com/spreadsheets/d/1fXs_pdpW2QL7FKfYcVW-nXcLoXiywx3bPaA8RufFDeI/edit) using the rates in their contract.
+**5. Add the person to the Rates DB & Inter-org DB**: Complete the [Rates DB sheet](https://docs.google.com/spreadsheets/d/1fXs_pdpW2QL7FKfYcVW-nXcLoXiywx3bPaA8RufFDeI/edit) using the rates in their contract.
 Fill in : the **daily rate**, the **currency** and the **daily rate in USD**.
 (The hourly and monthly rates should automatically calculate).
 Once completed, inform the Head of Project so they can add them to the [InterOrg Rates DB](https://docs.google.com/spreadsheets/d/1J0J2Rpb_v_Fp1LzBDNHn6EDzhLpuSovNqRrL_HOwQRg/edit#gid=0).

-6. **If a GmbH employee -- add them to HeavenHR or whatever HR platform we are currently using**
+**6. If a GmbH employee -- add them to HeavenHR or whatever HR platform we are currently using**

 Wait for them to get setup on Systems then:

-7. **Add them to teams**:
+**7. Add them to teams**:

     * Trello: add to Org team
     * G Chat: add to relevant channels (if applicable)